cjoyneruk/unix_customisation/readme.md

 # Unix Customisation

-Repository for various personal customisations on Mac an Ubuntu systems
+Repository for various personal customisations on Mac and Ubuntu systems